Because the statute database is maintained primarily for legislative drafting purposes,

 (e-5) Records requested by persons committed to the

-Department of Corrections, Department of Human Services Division of Mental Health, or a county jail if those materials are available in the library of the correctional facility where the inmate is confined.
+Department of Corrections, Department of Human Services Division of Mental Health, or a county jail if those materials are available in the library of the correctional facility or jail where the inmate is confined.

 (e-6) Records requested by persons committed to the